Heart failure: Prevention

-A person's risk of developing heart failure is inversely related to level of physical activity.
+A person's risk of developing heart failure is inversely related to the level of physical activity.
 Those who achieved at least 500 MET-minutes/week (the recommended minimum by U.S. guidelines) had lower heart failure risk than individuals who did not report exercising during their free time; the reduction in heart failure risk was even greater in those who engaged in higher levels of physical activity than the recommended minimum.

 Heart failure can also be prevented by lowering high blood pressure and high blood cholesterol, and by controlling diabetes.
 Maintaining a healthy weight, and decreasing sodium, alcohol, and sugar intake, may help.
 Additionally, avoiding tobacco use has been shown to lower the risk of heart failure.

-According to Johns Hopkins and the American Heart Association there are a few ways to help to prevent a cardiac event.
-Johns Hopkins states that stopping tobacco use, reducing high blood pressure, physical activity and your diet can drastically effect the chances of developing heart disease.
+According to Johns Hopkins and the American Heart Association there are a few ways to help prevent a cardiac event.
+Johns Hopkins states that stopping tobacco use, reducing high blood pressure, physical activity, and nutrition can drastically affect the chances of developing heart disease.
 High blood pressure accounts for most cardiovascular deaths.
 High blood pressure can be lowered into the normal range by making dietary decisions such as consuming less salt.
 Exercise also helps to bring blood pressure back down.
 One of the best ways to help avoid heart failure is to promote healthier eating habits like eating more vegetables, fruits, grains, and lean protein.

 Diabetes is a major risk factor for heart failure.
 For women with Coronary Heart disease (CHD), diabetes was the strongest risk factor for heart failure.
 Diabetic women with depressed creatinine clearance or elevated BMI were at the highest risk of heart failure.
 While the annual incidence rate of heart failure for non-diabetic women with no risk factors is 0.4%, the annual incidence rate for diabetic women with elevated body mass index (BMI) and depressed creatinine clearance was 7% and 13%, respectively.